The Android phone that you are using is running an operating system that

 Conclusion

-The decision to "root" your Android phone is one that should not
+The decision to "root" your Android phone is one that should notbe rushed into.
+Though the allure of having an unlocked phone is

 powerful, having a "bricked" phone is, trust me, not very much fun.